Devolutions/SecretManagement.DevolutionsServer/README.md

 This module is an implementation of Powershell SecretManagement for Devolutions Server.

-**Note:** Due to the encryption model of Devolutions Server, operations are much faster when providing the id of an entry rather than its name.
-The _vault id_ and _entry id_ appear in the URL when opening an entry (eg. `http://devolutions.net/server/connections/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`).
+**Note:** The _vault id_ and _entry id_ appear in the URL when opening an entry (eg. `http://devolutions.net/server/connections/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx`).

 ## Quick Start